 View the most popular items in our shop

-A new display at the Museum of London Docklands tells a story of extraordinary bravery in east London during the Second World War.
+A display at the Museum of London Docklands tells a story of extraordinary bravery in East London during the Second World War.
 Vyki Sparkes, curator of social and working history, and Nick Moore, son of the man awarded a George Cross for his heroism, discuss the medals and the man awarded them.

 Vyki: Our new display features a George Cross medal, the highest honour in Britain alongside the Victoria Cross, given to a heroic Londoner during the Second World War.
 This George Cross awarded to Richard V. Moore, for his work defusing unexploded parachute mines during the early days of the Blitz.

 On the night of 17 September 1940, German aircraft dropped parachute mines on London for the first time.
 Parachute mines, originally intended to be dropped at sea and blow up ships, had never been used deliberately on land before, so the navy and armed forces were completely unprepared.
 The mines had a timer with a 21 second delay, designed so they would explode close to the ground.
 Because the ground did not absorb the shock of the explosion, parachute mines caused a huge amount of collateral damage, often for miles around.
 These weapons, popularly dubbed ‘landmines’, were greatly feared, so much so that Churchill banned any mention of them in the British press.